Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Most of the parameters can be changed by accessing the object model also.
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

 # M669 D parameter: Denavit-Hartenberg
 DH parameters are numbered from 0 to <numberofAxes+1>, so e.g. for a 6 axis robot, D0 is the base, D1 to D6 are DH parameters for the 6 axes and D7 are the tool DH properties.
-This default can be changed with the B parameter.
+The Transformations are processed in the order starting from 0 to highest number.

-The D parameters are defined in the order Z[Y]X to reflect the order in which the transformations are calculated, same as roll-pitch-yaw from aviation and Euler ZYX angles.
+Every Dn contains three translates and three rotations by Z, Y, X axis in this order.
 The joint parameters are pairwise descriptions of translate in mm and rotate in degrees for the Z[Y]X coordinate axis.

 Original set of DH parameters:
 **Dn:d:theta:a:alpha**

-* n are values between 0 and 9
+* n are nonegative integer values, each used unique
 * default is to use D0 for base, D1 to Dn for actuators and Dn+1 for tool
 * d displacement in Z direction
 * theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)